asrauflal62-ops/nlp-mt-project/README.md

 Transformer models are highly sensitive to data size and optimization hyperparameters.

 Pretrained T5 fine-tuning provides the strongest performance in this project.

+If you encounter any issues reproducing the experiments, please check the directory structure and ensure the dataset is placed correctly.